Our attention span is decreasing.

 Interruptions are expensive too.
 They cost the U.S. economy $588 billion a year, according to a Basex study.

-In addition to dollar damages, you need to factor the costs of task switching.
+In addition to dollar damages, you need to factor in the costs of context switching.

 In a study from the University of California Irvine, researchers shadowed workers on the job, studying their productivity.
 Here is what they found:

 “You have to completely shift your thinking, it takes you a while to get into it and it takes you a while to get back and remember where you were…We found about 82 percent of all interrupted work is resumed on the same day.
 But here’s the bad news — it takes an average of 23 minutes and 15 seconds to get back to the task.“

 The Pomodoro Productivity Hack

 Good news: there is a simple fail-proof productivity hack you can apply today to have big chunks of deep work.